sabnzbd/sabnzbd.github.io/wiki/extra/python3.md

 On Ubuntu (and probably Debian), the Howto is:

+From the `sabnzbd` directory of the github source:
 ```
 sudo apt install python3-pip
 pip3 install -r requirements.txt -U
+tools/make_mo.py
 ```

 #### Ubuntu docker instruction